Alopecia Areata Causes, Symptoms And Treatments

 Alopecia areata is a common hair loss issue faced by many individuals.

-Alopecia/Alopecia is a hair loss issue in which the immune system of the body suppresses the hair follicles in a particular area of the body leading to patches of hair loss.
-Mostly this happens on the scalp, but it can also happen to hairs in any part of the body.
+Alopecia/Alopecia is a hair loss issue in which the body’s immune system suppresses the hair follicles in a particular area of the body, leading to patches of hair loss.
+Mostly, this happens on the scalp, but it can also happen to hairs in any part of the body.

-However, the suppression of the hair follicles is not permanent, and it can be reversed with alopecia treatments over a period in most cases.
-Even without the medication, the hair will re-grow after a couple of months.
+However, the suppression of the hair follicles is not permanent, and it can be reversed with alopecia treatments in most cases.
+Even without the medication, the hair will re-grow after a few months.

 This hair disorder can occur in people of any age group…alopecia in children is also seen in good numbers.